DevkumarPatel21/DevkumarPatel21/README.md

 I have more than one year of experience as a backend developer and I have been doing a Data Analytics course and have done various projects based on machine learning, tableau, power bi, and project management.[ Data Analyst portfolio](https://github.com/DevkumarPatel21/data-analyst-portfolio) have complete details about my project is given.

+### Experience
+DOMINANT INFOTECH, INDIA.
+Aug 2019 – Sep 2020
+Backend Developer - Intern
+•	Designed, developed, and motivated the creation of software to increase product scalability.
+•	Build back-end API and databases using SQL Server, SQL queries, and programming languages like XML, JavaScript, jQuery, and PHP.
+Tested the API using Postman software and teamed with the development team of 10 members.
+•	Maintained and build the development pipeline to increase speed, production, and query.
+•	Built a website that beautifully populates data sent by the app to the MySQL database with 9000 instances.
+WEB-VOKE, INDIA
+Database Analyst - Intern                                                                                                                          Jan 2021 – May 2021
+•	Experienced in creating ETL Strategy for initial load into the database as well as incremental load.
+•	Implementation of MongoDB security mechanism with various Authentications.
+•	Extensively worked on OLTP Relational Schema with Normalization and OLAP Dimensional Modeling using Star and Snowflake schema.
+Expertise in database design, modeling, and data mining.
+•	Created partitions on tables, indexes, and index views as well as querying and managed partitions from the optimization point of view.
+Pivoting tables and executed SQL queries to manage the data.
+•	Experience in Importing/Exporting and collecting 5000 data from various data sources like Excel, Flat File, and surveys.

 ### SKILLS
 **Analytical Tools:** Power BI, Tableau, Advanced Excel, Google Analytics